NVIDIA/cheminformatics/misc/NGCdocs/Model-MegaMolBART.md

 Outputs are either a list of SMILES strings or a 1D vector of embeddings.
 The first two values contained in the embedding vector correspond to its dimension.
 These values must be extracted and used to reshape the vector if the original form is desired.

+## Limitations
+No known limitations to this model.

 ## References

 1. Lewis, M. et al. BART: Denoising Sequence-to-Sequence Pre-training for Natural Language Generation, Translation, and Comprehension.
 Arxiv (2019).
 2. Irwin, R., Dimitriadis, S., He, J. & Bjerrum, E. Chemformer: A Pre-Trained Transformer for Computational Chemistry. (n.d.) doi:10.33774/chemrxiv-2021-v2pnn.
 3. Sterling and Irwin, J. Chem.
 Inf.
 Model, 2015 http://pubs.acs.org/doi/abs/10.1021/acs.jcim.5b00559.

+## License
+### Apache License 2.0
+A permissive license whose main conditions require preservation of copyright and license notices.
+Contributors provide an express grant of patent rights.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.